clvrai/mopa-rl/README.md

 # Motion Planner Augmented Reinforcement Learning

+Deep reinforcement learning (RL) agents are able to learn contact-rich manipulation tasks by maximizing a reward signal, but require large amounts of experience, especially in environments with many obstacles that complicate exploration.
+In contrast, motion planners use explicit models of the agent and environment to plan collision-free paths to faraway goals, but suffer from inaccurate models in tasks that require contacts with the environment.
+To combine the benefits of both approaches, we propose motion planner augmented RL (MoPA-RL) which augments the action space of an RL agent with the long-horizon planning capabilities of motion planners.

 ## Prerequisites
+- Ubuntu 18.04
 - Python 3.7 (`python3.7`, `python3.7-dev`)
 - torch
 - `libyaml-cpp-dev` (`sudo apt install libyaml-cpp-dev` or `brew install libyaml yaml-cpp`)